Terms such as digitalization, IoT, cloud, bimodal IT, agile, and DevOps are increasingly coming to the fore

 The trend toward Everything as a Service and the selection of the most suitable provider for each requirement (best of breed) results in a growing number of different service providers and suppliers within the IT supply chain that must be managed efficiently.
 It is not uncommon to quickly reach several dozen different providers.

-This reality makes it necessary to implement a management model such as SIAM.
-SIAM brings transparency to the complexity of this so-called multi-sourcing environment and enables efficient governance of service delivery.
+This makes it necessary to use a management model such as SIAM.
+This makes the complexity in this so-called ‘multi-sourcing environment’ more transparent and enables efficient management of service provision.

 For readers who might now think SIAM refers to a cat—or perhaps an exotic travel destination—I would like to briefly explain what it actually is.
 To do so, I will refer to the original definition from the official publication, the SIAM Foundation Body of Knowledge: